 You can add an Under Construction or Coming Soon page to maintain your web presence and build anticipation while you work on your site.
-Use a Cover Page, Lock Screen, or Regular Page depending on the layout you want to achieve.
+Use a Cover Page, Lock Screen, or Layout Page depending on the layout you want to achieve.

 Step 1 - Build the Under Construction page